-Town of Columbus – License Law
+City of Columbus – License Law

-A. It is unlawful for any person to own, keep, harbor, or have custody of any dog or cat over the age of five months within the town of Columbus without obtaining a license as herein provided; provided, however, that this requirement shall not apply to a nonresident keeping a dog or cat within the town limits for a period not in excess of thirty (30) days.
+A. It is unlawful for any person to own, keep, harbor, or have custody of any dog or cat over the age of five months within the City of Columbus without obtaining a license as herein provided; provided, however, that this requirement shall not apply to a nonresident keeping a dog or cat within the town limits for a period not in excess of thirty (30) days.

 B. A written application for a license which shall include the name, street and post office box address of the applicant, description of the dog or cat, current rabies certificate issued by a licensed veterinarian or anti-rabies clinic, and if applicable, sterilization certificate issued by a licensed veterinarian or sterilization clinic, shall be submitted to the town clerk.

 C. Payment of the following fees must accompany the license application:

 Neutered male dog …..10.00

 Spayed female dog …..10.00

 Neutered male cat …..10.00